stanleymaingi/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/bookshelf/create.md

-# Create Book in Django Shell
+# Create a Book Instance in Django

+This document demonstrates how to create a `Book` instance using Django's ORM.

+---

-Open the Django shell:
+### Step 1: Open Django Shell

+Run the following command in your terminal:

 ```bash
 python manage.py shell